flyfloor/react-image-cropper/README.md

-## Image Cropper built with React
+## React Image Cropper

-a image cropper, use React.js
+A image cropper, use React.js